As a Google Workspace Admin, you have multiple important responsibilities. But they all boil down to one thing: keeping your company’s data secure.

 Now, let’s see what are the main tasks a Google Workspace admin should do to secure company data.

 Over 50% of data loss issues are due to end-user mistakes.
-So if someone accidentally or maliciously wipes out an important shared folder a whole department relies on, or if ransomware corrupts all your companies’ files, G Suite won’t be able to help you restore them.
+So, if someone accidentally or maliciously wipes out an important shared folder a whole department relies on, Google Workspace won’t be able to help you restore it.
+Similarly, if ransomware corrupts all your company’s files, Google Workspace won’t be able to assist in restoring them.

 Backup is the only way to restore your lost or modified data, especially if we speak of high volumes of operational data.